PatchLore/Promptedia/docs/roadmap.md

-# 🚀 Promptopedia — Vision & Development Roadmap
+# 🚀 On Point Prompt — Vision & Development Roadmap

 ## 🌍 Overview

-Promptopedia is an evolving creative AI library — a living encyclopedia of prompts across multiple disciplines (Art, Music, Writing, Coding, and Business).
+On Point Prompt is an evolving creative AI library — a living encyclopedia of prompts across multiple disciplines (Art, Music, Writing, Coding, and Business).

 Its mission is to become the ultimate **creative discovery hub** — where users can explore, generate, and share ideas through prompts that spark imagination across text, image, audio, and code.